drug-design/course/docs/chapters/adme-case-studies.md

 ### Benefit Analyses for Antidepressants

-Availability of similar drugs in a class is a great help, as benefit across the class is approximately constant allowing risk to be more objectively compared.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/benefit-analyses-for-antidepressants-5de293e2'><i class='fa fa-play' aria-hidden='true'></i></button>Availability of similar drugs in a class is a great help, as benefit across the class is approximately constant allowing risk to be more objectively compared.
 In the example below all anti-depressants are associated with a very low but real risk of hepatotoxicity.
 Nefazodone risk is substantially greater than the other drugs.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_conclu2.png){: loading=lazy }